wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/create-par.md

 A provider archive can be uploaded to, or downloaded from, OCI registries, and may be uploaded to a host via the web dashboard UI.

 Capability providers are always compiled in "release" mode.
-The `Makefile` created for your new project already has rules to compile the source code and issue the applicable `wash` commands to assemble the par file with the signed JWT.
+The `Makefile` created for your new project already has rules to compile the source code and issue the applicable `wash` commands to assemble the par file with a signed JWT.
 All you need to do is type `make`.
 The par file is generated in `build/your-project.par.gz`.

 To see the full set of commands used to build the par file, delete the generated par file (`rm build/*`) and type `make -n`.
 To see documentation on each of the wash command arguments, type `wash par create --help`.

-If this is the first time you've run this command, some keys will be generated for you and so you should see some output that looks like the following:
+If this is the first time you've run this command, some keys will be generated for you and you should see output that looks like the following:

 ```sh
 No keypair found in "/home/kevin/.wash/keys/kevin_account.nk".